ThomasLane1820/Prediction-of-Product-Sales/README.md

 - The overarching goal of this project is to accurately predict product sales and ultimately increase revenue for a potential stakeholder.
 -  The first step was to clean the dirty data set.
--  Next we had to visualize and display some important data to more accurately analyze the information.
+-  Next I had to visualize and display all relevant information about each feature.
+-  I then had to clean the data for the purposes of implementing machine learning.
+-  Using and optimizing various regression models to make product sales with the lowest error.

 ## Data visualization